 PERMISSIONS Texts of the Old Testament, Epistle, and Gospel taken from the New Revised Standard Version Bible, Copyright 1989, Division of Christian Education of the National Council of the Churches of Christ in the USA.
 Used by permission.
 All rights reserved.
 Spanish texts of the Old Testament, Epistle, and Gospel taken from the Biblia Dios Habla Hoy, Third Edition, Copyright 1996, Sociedades Bíblicas Unidas.
 Used by permission.
 All rights reserved.
 Lighting of the Advent wreath (adapted) taken from Sundays and Seasons, Year C 2010, Copyright 2009, Augsburg Fortress.
 Used by permission.
 All rights reserved.
-Collect, psalm, creed, peace, and Eucharistic Prayer B from the Book of Common Prayer, 1979.
+Collect, psalm, creed, and Peace taken from the Book of Common Prayer, 1979.
 Public domain.
-Spanish text of the psalm, creed, and Lord's Prayer taken from El Libro de Oración Común, Copyright 1989, The Church Pension Fund.
-All rights reserved.
+Spanish text of the psalm, creed, Peace, and Lord's Prayer taken from El Libro de Oración Común, Copyright 2022, The Domestic and Foreign Missionary Society of The Protestant Episcopal Church.
+Eucharistic Prayer B with expansive language taken from General Convention, Journal of the General Convention of...The Episcopal Church, Austin, 2018.
 Postcommunion prayer taken from Enriching Our Worship 1, Copyright 1998, The Church Pension Fund.
+Used by permission.
 All rights reserved.
-Used by permission.
 Dismissal taken from Common Worship: Services and Prayers for the Church of England, Copyright 2000, The Archbishops' Council.
 Used by permission.
 All rights reserved.